-The electromagnetic compatibility (EMC) class indicates where you can operate the R&S FPL1000.
-The EMC class of the R&S FPL1000 is given in the data sheet under "General data".
+The electromagnetic compatibility (EMC) class indicates where you can operate the product.
+The EMC class of the product is given in the data sheet.

 - Class B equipment is suitable for use in: - Residential environments - Environments that are directly connected to a low-voltage supply network that supplies residential buildings - Class A equipment is intended for use in industrial environments.
 It can cause radio disturbances in residential environments due to possible conducted and radiated disturbances.
 It is therefore not suitable for class B environments.
 If class A equipment causes radio disturbances, take appropriate measures to eliminate them.